-To help better understand the operation of the automotive ignition system, lets break the system into two sides: a primary side and a secondary side.
+To help beter understand the operation of the automotive ignition system, let us break the system into two sides: a primary side, and a secondary side.

 The spark plug wire that connects the coil to the center terminal of the distributor (called the coil wire) is where the secondary side of the ignition begins.
 In stock systems, there is generally anywhere from 10,000 – 20,000 volts bolting through this wire.
 This spark zips through the wire and transfers to the rotor tip and then jumps across a small gap to another cap terminal.
 From there it moves out of the cap, through a spark plug wire, and finally across the spark plug gap.
 It is important to note that these secondary components, the cap, rotor and wires, are maintenance parts.
 Depending on your use, they should be inspected at least once every cruise season and numerous times during a race system.
 More of each of these components and systems is found through our website.